Home Culture Hoboken + Jersey City Murals: The Stories Behind Them

 Date: 2019

-Location: 1312 Adams Street {on the wall of the CubeSmart Self Storage Building}
+Location: 1312 Adams Street (on the wall of the CubeSmart Self Storage Building)

 Description: Distort wanted to honor Hoboken’s history as a working-class and artistic city by representing the people and places that gave it character.
-The mural was three years in the making and features Maria Pepe, one of the first girls to play Little League baseball, Depression-era photographer Dorothea Lange, African American nightclub fixture Dorothy McNeil, as well as two dock workers, showcasing the industrial period.
+The mural was three years in the making and features Maria Pepe, one of the first girls to play Little League baseball, Depression-era photographer Dorothea Lange, and African American nightclub fixture Dorothy McNeil, as well as two dock workers, showcasing the industrial period.

 Hoboken Hero